-The Skilling Queenslanders for Work fact sheet (PDF, 189 KB) provides an overview of the initiative.
+The Skilling Queenslanders for Work fact sheet (PDF, 162KB) provides an overview of the initiative.

-The participant eligibility fact sheet (PDF, 513 KB) explains who can be recruited onto Skilling Queenslanders for Work projects and common situations providers may need to respond to when assessing project applicants.
+The participant eligibility fact sheet (PDF, 257KB) explains who is eligible to participate in projects under each of the initiative's programs, as well as common situations organisations may need to respond to when assessing project applicants.

 Community Work Skills assists disadvantaged Queenslanders to gain nationally recognised skills and qualifications up to a certificate III level.

-Get Set for Work provides intensive employment and training assistance over a 12 month period to young, disengaged Queenslanders aged 15–19 years.
+Get Set for Work provides intensive employment and training assistance over a 12-month period to young, disengaged Queenslanders aged 15–19 years.

 Ready for Work assists disadvantaged Queenslanders transition into the workforce by providing 6–8 week courses focused on job search assistance and training.